5 workers allege Dick’s Drive-In is violating COVID-19 and other health requirements

 - insufficient space to allow for social distancing during work;

-- burns from heaters or inadequate gloves melting, with one worker having gone to the emergency room “multiple times” because of the latter;
+- burns from heaters or from inadequate gloves melting, with one worker having gone to the emergency room “multiple times” because of the latter;

-- exposure to mold in work areas that do not receive regular deep cleaning;
+- mold present in work areas that do not receive regular deep cleaning;

 - and loose and/or slippery flooring in kitchen and register areas causing workers to slip and fall.

-Per the complaints filed with L&I, all of the workers say that they never received any form of training on COVID-19 signs or symptoms, nor workplace prevention of the spread of the coronavirus that causes COVID-19.
+Per the complaints filed with L&I, all of the workers say that they never received any form of training on COVID-19 signs or symptoms, nor on workplace prevention of the spread of the coronavirus that causes COVID-19.
 One worker alleges that they “have been instructed not to turn away maskless customers … but rather to serve customers faster to avoid prolonged contact.”
 Another says they and others were pressured to come in to work despite the fact that they were awaiting coronavirus test results.
 A worker at the Broadway location reported, according to the complaint: “There is mold or mildew in multiple places in the restaurant … including the icebox, the walk-in freezer, and in the dip wells for ice cream scoops.”
-Another says, “An electrical heater is often placed in the middle of a pool of water” that they must stand in to work at a register.
+Another says that “An electrical heater is often placed in the middle of a pool of water” that they must stand in to work at a register.

+In a statement to The Seattle Times on Wednesday, Dick’s Drive-In said, “We only received notice of the complaint this afternoon.
+We take the safety of our employees and our customers very seriously.
+We are currently investigating this and will share more information as soon as we can.
+Our rating with the King County Health Department is excellent and that includes our COVID safety protocols for employees and customers.”

-Dick’s Drive-In President Jasmine Donovan has not yet responded to a request for comment.
-The company started in 1954, and now has seven locations with an eighth one planned for Bellevue.
-Last month, as part of the announcement of the impending Bellevue branch of Dick’s, Donovan lauded the company’s practices of providing paid health insurance and offering scholarships to employees, and said it was a priority of Dick’s to “provide more opportunity to people, especially during these challenging times.”
+The company started in 1954 and now has seven locations, with an eighth one planned for Bellevue.
+Last month, as part of an announcement of the impending new branch of Dick’s, company president Jasmine Donovan lauded the company’s practices of providing paid health insurance and offering scholarships to employees, and said it was a priority of Dick’s to “provide more opportunity to people, especially during these challenging times.”

 This is a developing story and it will be updated.